alphazolam/fmt_RE_MESH-Noesis-Plugin/README.md

 - In the mesh/animation import window, double click ".." to go up a parent directory, or paste in a directory into the text box to go there
 - You can load multiple meshes together in addition to the mesh you first selected.
 They and their bones will be merged together into the same model
 - When loading a mesh, click the "Select Animation" button to load motlist animations with it, useful for quickly testing rigging
+- You can export an animation with the Noesis `-fbxmultitake` advanced option to separate the animations onto different tracks.
+Then find the Blender FBX import plugin, open the `io_scene_fbx` folder, locate the `import_fbx.py` find the `# Compute framerate settings section`, change its 25fps to 1, and save.
+Then change the frame rate from 1 to 60 after importing to Blender

 ### For more info on REEM, check out this guide:
 https://residentevilmodding.boards.net/thread/15374/noesis-maxscript-custom-physics-guide